Open Access

 Green

-- This type of Open Access publishing takes place at the repository level.
-Journal policies may allow authors to archive the pre- or post-print versions of their articles.
-Sherpa Romeo is a good resource to check journal archiving policies.
+This type of Open Access publishing takes place at the repository level.
+Journal policies often allow authors to archive the peer-reviewed accepted manuscript of their article at no cost.
+Open Policy Finder is a good resource to check journal archiving policies.
 Some examples of repositories include the UND Scholarly Commons, ArXiv, and Digital Library of the Caribbean.

 Diamond